 Tessa Kranski, Ph.D.

-Tessa Kranski is a Post-Doctoral Associate and Nationally Certified School Psychologist (NCSP) serving as the Research Coordinator for the Florida Embedded Practices and Intervention with Caregivers (FL-EPIC), Goal 3 project.
-Dr. Kranski earned her Educational Specialist (Ed.S.) degree in school psychology from the University of Denver in 2015.
-Knowing she wanted to work with young children she continued her studies at the University of Colorado Denver earning a doctor of philosophy degree in 2019.
+Tessa Kranski is a Post-Doctoral Associate and Nationally Certified School Psychologist (NCSP) serving as the Project Coordinator for the IES-funded Florida Embedded Practices and Intervention with Caregivers (FL-EPIC) Goal 3 efficacy study.
+Dr. Kranski earned her Education Specialist (Ed.S.) degree in School Psychology from the University of Denver in 2015, with a graduate certificate in Early Childhood Special Education.
+Wanting to learn more about effective methods of professional development and providing effective, evidence-based interventions for young children, she continued her studies at the University of Colorado Denver earning her Ph.D. in 2019.
 Her major area of study was early childhood education/early childhood special education.

 In addition to her academic work, Dr. Kranski has 7 years of combined experience providing early intervention services to infants and toddlers and working as a school psychologist in public Pre-K programs.
-Some of her work in the field has included contributing to the development and implementation of a preschool-wide professional development plan to promote inclusive classrooms and building a virtual toolbox of video models, scripts, and processes for preschool teachers to engage in peer-to-peer PBC focused on Pyramid model practices.
+Some of her work in the field has included contributing to the development and implementation of a preschool-wide professional development plan to improve inclusive classroom practices, and building a virtual skills toolbox of video models, scripts, and educational resources to support preschool teachers use of Pyramid Model practices.

 Kranski, T.A. & Steed, E.A.
 (2022).
 Practice-based coaching to improve culturally responsive practices in early childhood classrooms: A single-case experimental design.
 Psychology in the Schools.
 Published online before print March 25, 2022.

 Steed, E.A. & Kranski, T.A.
 (2021).
 Culturally responsive early childhood consultation to promote social emotional competence.
 Journal of Educational and Psychological Consultation.
 Published online before print August 25, 2021.